klipfel/tracker-v1/README.md

 This repository propose the raw codes, and not a ROS workspace or package to avoid any dependency issue.

-Attention : this code was calibrated with the hardware of the robot, which is not disclosed in this  github (refer to the report).
+Warning : this code was calibrated with the hardware of the robot, which is not disclosed in this  github (refer to the report).

 ## Setup